 During all CCR Rule sampling events from 2016-20, downgradient well MW-9A failed to produce sufficient groundwater yield for purging and sampling activities.
 MW-9A was installed to monitor groundwater quality downgradient of the landfill as part of a LDEQ solid waste permit renewal project in 2010.
 The location and monitoring well construction details were approved by geologists in the LDEQ Waste Permits Division.
 MW-9A produced sufficient groundwater yield during LDEQ sampling events conducted from 2010-14.
-Afterwards, MW-9A had only had sufficient groundwater yield during the September 2015 LDEQ sampling event, which was the last sampling event conducted before the commencement of CCR sampling activities.
-MW-9A produced sufficient groundwater to be sampled during the March 2021 sampling event.
-Thus, baseline conditions are being established in MW-9A, with additional sampling being conducted in June and September 2021.
-Upon collection of sufficient samples from MW-9A, intrawell statistical analysis will be conducted as with the other downgradient wells.
+Afterwards, MW-9A only produced sufficient groundwater yield during the September 2015 LDEQ sampling event, which was the last sampling event conducted before the commencement of CCR sampling activities.
+MW-9A then produced sufficient groundwater to be sampled during the March 2021 sampling event.
+Thus, baseline conditions are being established in MW-9A, with additional sampling being conducted on a quarterly basis during 2021 and 2022.
+Upon collection of sufficient samples from MW-9A (First Half 2023 sampling event), intrawell statistical analysis will be conducted as with the other downgradient wells.
 Cleco will continue to monitor groundwater availability in MW-9A in future sampling events.